-- 1) If not otherwise specified by Recommendation No. 10, side projected area including that of deck cargoes as given by the loading manual is to be taken into account for selection of mooring lines and the loads applied to shipboard fittings and supporting hull structure. - The increase of the minimum breaking strength for synthetic ropes according to Recommendation No. 10 needs not to be taken into account for the loads applied to shipboard fittings and supporting hull structure.
+- 1) If not otherwise specified by Recommendation No. 10, side projected area including that of deck cargoes as given by the ship nominal capacity condition is to be taken into account for selection of mooring lines and the loads applied to shipboard fittings and supporting hull - 2) The increase of the line design break force for synthetic ropes according to Recommendation No. 10 needs not to be taken into account for the loads applied to shipboard fittings and supporting hull structures.